dev-rafael-arevalo/FSJ24a-ControlStructurePHP/README.md

 Below are the details of each exercise included in this repository:

 ### 1. Fibonacci Sequence
-Write a function named `generateFibonacci` that takes a number `n` as a parameter and generates the first `n` terms of the Fibonacci sequence.
+Write a function named `generarFibonacci` that takes a number `n` as a parameter and generates the first `n` terms of the Fibonacci sequence.
 The sequence begins with 0 and 1, and each subsequent term is the sum of the two preceding ones.

 #### Example Usage:
 ```php